watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/speech-and-text/README.md

 The server is required for generating authorization tokens from your API keys.
 It serves requests from `http://localhost:3001/getAuthToken`.

-The important code for this example can be found at [getAuthToken.js](server/nodejs-express/routes/getAuthToken.js).
+The important code for this example can be found at [getAuthTokens.js](server/nodejs-express/routes/getAuthTokens.js).

-1. Copy your API keys for the text to speech and speech to text services into the `apiKeySTT.txt` and `apiKeyTSS.txt` files under `server/nodejs-express/keys`.
+1. Copy your service credentials for the text to speech and speech to text services into the `serviceCredentialsSTT.json` and `serviceCredentialsTTS.json` files under `server/nodejs-express/keys`.
 2. `cd server/nodejs-express`
 3. `npm install`
 4. `npm run start`